How to use (3 steps)

 What tree definition is used?

-This page uses full binary trees with n internal nodes.
+This calculator uses full binary trees with n internal nodes.
 Leaves are shown as '*', and internal nodes are written as (L,R).